aws-neuron/aws-neuron-sdk/tools/neuron-sys-tools/neuron-sysfs-user-guide.rst

   └── ...

-Each Neuron Device is represented as a directory under ``/sys/devices/virtual/neuron_device/``, where ``neuron0/`` represents Neuron Device 0, ``neuron1/`` represents Neuron Device 1, etc. Each NeuronCore is represented as a directory under a Neuron Device directory, represented as ``neuron_core{0,1,2,...}``.
+Each Neuron Device is represented as a directory under ``/sys/devices/virtual/neuron_device/``, where ``neuron0/`` represents the Neuron Device 0, ``neuron1/`` represents the Neuron Device 1, etc. Each NeuronCore is represented as a directory under a Neuron Device directory, represented as ``neuron_core{0,1,2,...}``.
 Metrics such as Runtime and Driver info and statistics are collected as per NeuronCore in two directories under the NeuronCore directory, i.e. ``info/`` and ``stats/``.

 Most of the metrics belong to a category called “counter.”
 Each counter is represented as a directory, which holds two numerical values as two files: total and present.
 Each memory usage counter has an additional value called peak.